Innovsquare/liferay-modularity-showcase/com.innovsquare.showcase.hook.userlogintracker/README.md

-# User Login tracker service hook
+# User login tracker service hook
 A sample of Liferay service hook using OSGi Declarative Services